joleite66/joleite66/README.md

 ## I'm a Husband, Father of 3 girls, Developer and Ex Military!!

-- 🌱    I’m currently learning everything 🤣
+- 🌱    I’m currently learning REACT JS 🤣
 - 👯    I’m looking to work with nice people
-- 🥅    2021 Goals: Stop trying to have a boy 🤣
+- 🥅    2023 Goals: Stop trying to have a boy 🤣
 - ⚡    Fun fact: I love listening to music. 🎶

 ### Connect with me: